 Below we have the most common prices, if the clock needs special work or gear cutting then it will be more, and also if the clock is very valuable.
 The below prices are in most cases, accurate.

+Please send movement only along with a note saying how much each weight weighs and your contact information.
+This is because we have our own weights and pendulum here for testing.
 Please do not send keys, dial or chime blocks or weights as we have them here in the shop, unless of course it is convenient and it is a small clock.
 We are not responsible for any damage that incurred to the clock case due to shipping so please do not send the case!

 If the clock was made after 1965 then it is usually available brand new and we would have it in stock.
 This makes even more sense than getting your clock cleaned and oiled.
 The movement would be exactly like the movement you now have only brand new with factory improvements.
 What is meant by factory improvements is that as they see the clocks performance over many years, if anything can be improved upon then they will use this improvement on movements that they are making.
-This sometimes includes bronze bushings in key wear areas to make the clock last longer then it did in the past.
-If a clock movement is sent to us for a repair, we can clean it and oil it, repair it and put bushings in it all we want, but its not going to be as good as a brand new unit from the factory.
+This sometimes includes bronze bushings in key wear areas to make the clock last longer than it did in the past.
+If a clock movement is sent to us for a repair, we can clean it and oil it, repair it and put bushings in it all we want, but it’s not going to be as good as a brand new unit from the factory.
 In this case, having us clean your clock movement is only recommended after you have attempted to put the clock in beat per the instructions, and you have confirmed that your particular movement is no longer in production.
-This link Help finding a replacement movement will help you determine the manufacturer of the clock movement, tell you if its still in production, and if it is then where you can purchase the movement brand new from our site.
+This link will help finding a replacement movement by letting you determine the manufacturer of the clock movement, tell you if it’s still in production, and if it is then where you can purchase the movement brand new from our site.